 In a nutshell, Intelligent Journey Orchestration combines essential marketing and CX technologies to offer a single strategy for creating perfectly personalized customer journeys in real time.

 It is the next big step in the evolution of marketing automation and customer journey building because, in addition to enabling people to make smarter decisions, the technology itself is able to make smarter decisions, through the power of AI.
 This is a major improvement in three key ways:

 1. Scalability — more decisions

-Intelligent Journey Orchestration technology enables smarter decision making while reducing the number of people needed to make more smart decisions.
-Rather than bringing on more people to make more decisions, the technology is smart enough to learn and help make millions of smart decisions in real time.
-This allows businesses to more easily scale the impact and results of journey orchestration.
+Intelligent Journey Orchestration technology enables smarter decision making while reducing the number of people needed to make more decisions.
+Because it's supported by AI, it's is built to learn.
+This means IJO platforms can help make millions of smart decisions in real time, allowing businesses to easily scale the impact and results of journey orchestration.

 2. Power — even smarter decisions

 AI is able to process a lot more (and more complex) data, and it does this work much faster than people.
 That means that when used correctly, AI is able to make even smarter decisions than us humans.

 AI can process a lot of data very quickly, making it an extremely efficient decision-maker.
 Tasking people with making decisions about customer journeys means asking them to first structure the data, then visualize it, extract information from it, think about next steps and finally apply it.
 There is no room in this scenario for real-time decision making, meaning that without Intelligent Journey Orchestration, the customer journey remains stuck in a predefined funnel.